lcaraballoj/Arduino-Gamepad/README.md

 6. [Assembly Steps](#assembly-steps)

 # Description
 This workshop allows attendees to make their own game controller out of an Arduino, custom PCBs, buttons, and a joystick.
 It will teach about soldering, specifically through hole soldering.
-We use custom PCBs to elimnate the need for wires and make it eaiser for first solderers.
+We use custom PCBs to eliminate the need for wires and make it eaiser for first solderers.
 It will also introduce the participants to Arduino code and libraries, although they will not code, it is important to do a quick overview of the code so that they understand why their game controller works.
 The goal of this workshop is to introduce attendees to Arduinos, soldering, solder safety, PCBs, and for them to walk away with a cool game controller that they personally made.

 # Materials
 1. Arduino Pro Micro